 On July 11, 2011, the Company entered into and consummated certain transactions contemplated by a Purchase and Sale Agreement with Athena Securities Group Ltd. In connection with the agreement, the Company sold 989,000 shares of common stock (after giving effect to the August 9, 2011 two-for-one forward stock split) to Athena Securities Group, and purchased 5,940 ordinary shares of Athena Structured Funds PLC.
-As a result of these transactions, the Company owns approximately 9.9% of Athena Structured Funds, and Athena Securities Group owns approximately 9.9% of the common stock of the Company.
-The larger purpose of the transaction was to facilitate cooperation among the Company and the Athena entities in future financing efforts that may permit Athena to raise capital from global markets outside of the United States for the purpose of financing the acquisition of life insurance policies in the secondary market.
+As a result of these transactions, the Company owns approximately 9.9% of the common stock of the Company.
+The larger purpose of the transaction was to facilitate cooperation among the Company and the Athena entities in future financing efforts that may permit the Company to raise capital from global markets outside of the United States for the purpose of financing the acquisition of additional life insurance policies in the secondary market.